 Sterile Storage Cabinets

 Sterile storage cabinets are used to ensure the sterility of equipment rather than the safety of patients and staff members.
 These cost-effective cabinets maintain cleanroom conditions for sterilized equipment, but their portability allows them to be positioned conveniently wherever needed in the hospital.
+Sterile storage units do not just create a barrier between items and potential contaminants like dust, dirt, viruses, or bacteria.
+They regulate the temperature and humidity to prevent decay and increase the shelf life of stored goods.

 Hospital Environmental Control Solutions From Air Innovations